-The Spirit of Japan gi by Tatami Fightwear is an awesome tribute gi made to replicate Enson Inoue’s famous Pride FC kimono as pictured on the right (Photo Cred).
+The Spirit of Japan gi by Tatami Fightwear is an awesome tribute gi made to replicate Enson Inoue's famous Pride FC kimono as pictured below (Photo Cred).

 As with most A3 gis from Tatami Fightwear, the fit of this gi was spot on.
 It is covered in patches (as it should be) and now features an interior rashguard (which Tatami also did on their Terere signature gi).